 - Ways to tailor service for customers from varying ethnic, social, and economic backgrounds

-- Elements of inclusive and professionally appropriate language when delivering service
+- Elements of professionally appropriate language when delivering service

-- Tips and examples ways of specific accommodations that customers within identifiable social groups might require
+- Tips and examples of specific accommodations that customers within identifiable social groups might require

 Note: SuperHost Foundations of Service Quality or equivalent training and experience is recommended before taking Service For All.

 Get Social With Us